 - Very spacious – I’m not kidding when I say you can pack a ton of stuff in here.
 The problem I faced was that while the size passed, some budget airlines have a very low weight limit for carry-on luggage.
 At one point I was carrying 12-14kg in the Military version!

-- Lack of pockets – while having less pockets means you can maximise that 1 large bag space however you want, it can make it hard to find stuff some times
+- Lack of pockets – while having less pockets means you can maximise that 1 large bag space however you want, it can make it hard to find stuff some times.
+Packing cubes are essential

 - Boxy shape – the rectangular shape is meant to absolutely maximise your carry-on dimensions compared to more cylindrical backpacks, but it can look a bit overwhelming or awkward, especially if you are very small framed

-- Varying waterproofness – Have you ever wondered when a brand says waterproof or water resistant, what that means exactly?
+- Varying waterproofness – Have you ever wondered what exactly it means when a brand says its material is waterproof or water resistant?
 I’ll go into this in detail for each version because all the materials are different.
-My test basically involved me and a large mug of water, pouring it onto the bag and seeing how the material reacted to the water and whether it seeped through.
-The main point of weakness for all the bags is the zipper area which totally lets water through, even in the waterproof Urban version.
-So yes you still need a separate raincover for your bag!
+My test basically involved me pouring a mug of water onto the bag and seeing how the material reacted to the water and whether it seeped through.
+I found that the main point of weakness for all the bags is the zipper area which totally lets water seep through, even in the waterproof Urban version.
+So yes you still need a separate rain cover for your bag!

 A selling feature of the bag is also the Okoban tracking tags which essentially give your bag a tracking number in the Okoban database so it’s easy to match a lost bag to an owner.
 While I registered mine, it honestly doesn’t seem particularly useful because I’m not sure people even know how to use the Okoban system – I’m curious if anyone has actually lost and found their bag with this system?
-What would be actually awesome (but properly super expensive)?
-An actual tracking chip to see where my bag is at all times.
+What would be actually awesome (but probably super expensive) – an actual RFID tracking chip to see where my bag is at all times.

 - So many colour options omg – there are such pretty coloured and limited edition patterned options available for this model!
 Back when I got this there were less than 10 options – I picked the lovely Royal Blue, but given a choice now I’d consider the Samui Blue or the limited edition flags version

-- Side compression straps – this helps control the bag size, useful when you are carrying less things in the bag.
+Side compression straps – this helps control the bag size, useful when you are carrying fewer things in the bag.
 It stops the bag from sagging outwards, which is both aesthetically and ergonomically pleasing

 - Not completely waterproof – The material is described as ‘waterproof nylon’ – when I poured water on to it, it does repel most of the water – there were little puddles of it on my bag surface.
 It does soak the material but not through to the inside – what that means is that your stuff is mostly safe from heavy rain apart from the vulnerable zipper area (make sure the zips are tucked in so they are covered and not bulging out), but you do need to sun or dry off your bag because carrying around a soggy backpack is gross.